distrohelena/the-harvester/README.md

 - **Content extraction:** customize `contentSelector`, `titleSelector`, and `headingSelector` (comma-separated selectors) to match each site.

 This makes it easy to point the harvester at frameworks whose docs publish multiple live versions (e.g., `/docs/v2`, `/docs/v3`).
 Each scraped page becomes an artifact keyed by version so you can diff and browse per release.

+## Jira Plugin
+The `jira` plugin mirrors the workflow used in the standalone Jira VS Code extension: supply the Jira site URL plus your user email + API token and the harvester automatically:

+- Discovers every accessible project through Jira's REST API.
+- Pulls the latest issues for each project (up to 200 per project) with their summary, status, assignee, labels, and timestamps.
+- Builds navigation grouped by project → status, so you can browse tickets the same way as the editor integration.

+No extra configuration is required—just point it at a Jira tenant and the extractor handles pagination, legacy endpoint fallbacks, and artifact normalization.
+On the frontend the **Plugins → Jira** tab lists sources, renders projects/issues, and links directly back to Jira for deeper actions.

 ## Next Steps
 - Implement real extraction logic inside the git and plain_website plugins.